Writing Heartfield stories is difficult.

 I’ve lived stories with all those elements.
 Clearly, I don’t write for accolades or compensation.
 I do it for the joy of reliving adventures or being in situations I wouldn’t want to experience in real life.

 Come back often.
-I’ll add chapters from my latest novel as soon as I can.
+I’ll add chapters from my latest novel soon.

 Controlling Time (A Novel)

 My novel Controlling Time came into existence as I imagined an interesting character involved in an unusual and violent scene.
 That episode didn’t survive twenty-four manuscript edits.
 However, the character “Time” stayed with me.
 For seven years, I wrote down Time’s voice and those of his friends and enemies.
 In those years, friends and enemies often change places.
-I hope you’ll enjoy the first four chapters of Controlling Time and want more on Amazon or Kindle.
-Sample the first four chapters of Controlling Time here.
+I hope you’ll enjoy the first four chapters of Controlling Time.

 I’m working on Not Funny.
 Events leading up to The Cuban Missile Crisis (1962) fascinate me.
 I remember being told to be ready to duck under my desk if Russia launched nuclear missiles at my school – an extinction level event.
 Historians have had their say.
 But what was the actual story behind the game of chicken that almost destroyed the planet?
 With humor, action, and insight, Not Funny tells the story of characters, real and imagined, who live on the edge of oblivion in places as diverse as Greenwich Village night clubs, Kennedy’s Oval Office, and Nikita Krushshev’s War Room.
 Their dreams are as unreal as our reality as we remain fifteen minutes away from a variety of extinction level events.
 Chapters from Not Funny will be available here soon.